Skillial/CSARCH2-Simulation-Project/README.md

 ### Description
 The website serves as a decimal-32 floating-point converter, capable of processing decimal inputs in base-10 exponential format and converting them into binary and hexadecimal forms.
 The 32-bit value is partitioned into 1 bit for the sign, 5 bits for the combination field, 6 bits for the exponent continuation, and 20 bits for the coefficient continuation.
 Special cases such as NaN and Infinity are also detected and converted.
 Access the website through this [link]( https://skillial.github.io/CSARCH2-Simulation-Project/)

+### Steps
+1. Check if input is valid
+2. Normalize the input
+3. Shift input (if possible)
+4. Choose rounding method
+5. Get Sign Bit from input
+6. Get Combinational Field from input
+7. Get Exponent Continuation from input
+8. Convert remaining input to Densely Packed BCD
+9. Compile and Display

 ### Problems encountered
 #### 1. Javascript's floating point representaion